 - Bars/Entertainment: €50 to €150

-*These are rough estimates, and everyone’s lifestyle can significantly impact the actual cost of living!
+*These are rough estimates from 2024, and everyone’s lifestyle can significantly impact the actual cost of living!

 Want to Live in Paris, Too?